Vidurshika/Finance-Tracker/frontend/LEARNING_NOTES.md

 38. Home layout and design, Dashboard layout , navbar , sidebar
 39. Home-fetch dashdata , other components in the home
 40. Home- barchart and piechart for exp
-41. Income componet and CRUD
+41. Income componet and CRUD -> then expense and its crud